 Do you ever stare out your kitchen window into your backyard and imagine how much more it could be?
 Maybe you see a cool play area for the kids.
 Maybe, as your author does, you see an outdoor brick fireplace possibly one day in the future.
 Get out in the yard and start turning that dream into reality.
 Involve your kids in the project.

 2. Exercise Together

-Jogging, biking or just simple walking together are tremendous ways to bond, but also get healthy while you’re doing it.
-A brisk walk in the fresh air is a great way to spend at least a half hour of your day.
+Jogging, biking, or just simply walking together are tremendous ways to bond, but also get healthy while you’re doing it.
+A brisk walk in the fresh air is a great way to spend at least a half-hour of your day.